Not much was clear by the time the six-hour Santa Barbara City Council meeting on the future of State Street ended Tuesday night.

 “I was ready to stand up and applaud, but I would have been the only person and looked pretty silly,” he said.

-The seven-member City Council took multiple votes on various elements related to the 153-page State Street Master Plan, but generally concluded that eight blocks of downtown should be a place for bike riders and pedestrians, with access for shuttle and emergency vehicles.
-How cars fit into the street’s future is less clear.
+The seven-member City Council took multiple votes on various elements related to the 153-page State Street Master Plan, but generally concluded that eight blocks of downtown should be a place for bike riders and pedestrians, with access for shuttles and emergency vehicles.

 The plan calls for approximately 30-foot sidewalks with areas for outdoor dining, pedestrian

-travel, ADA access and furnishings.
+travel, disability access and furnishings.

 Two 10-foot travel lanes in each direction would serve cyclists and transit during the day.

-The council could not reach agreement on whether people should be able to drive between 10 p.m. and 10 a.m., so wiped the idea from the plan for now.
+The council could not agree whether people should be able to drive during that span, so it wiped the idea from the plan for now.

 “It is a generational investment,” Harris said.